- Float down a jungle river on a traditional log raft

 You will get an early start this morning for your excursion to the Cliff of the Macaws, one of the best places in Madidi National Park to view macaws, parrots, and other colorful birds.
 From the hiking trail, beneath towering trees, you'll enjoy spectacular views of the Amazonian Basin and the rivers that flow through it.

 Afterward, go on a rafting adventure down the Tuichi River.
-You'll help your guides to build a traditional log raft, then float downstream for a couple of hours towards the eco-lodge.
+You'll help your guides to build a traditional log raft, then float downstream for a couple of hours toward the eco-lodge.
 In the late afternoon, relax in the colorful hammocks by the water's edge.

 Day 8: Go on a River Safari